0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Maximal Effort: Pushing the body to its upper limits during exercise.

-• Anaerobic Training: Workouts that focus on high-intensity, short-duration efforts without relying primarily on oxygen.
+• Anaerobic Training: Workouts that Focus on high-intensity, short-duration efforts without relying primarily on Oxygen.

 • Interval Training: Exercise that alternates between high and low-intensity periods.